igorkosta/crossfit-wod/README.md

 # Crossfit WOD
-`crossfit-wod` will `console.log` a random workout of the day from https://crossfit.com/workout/
+crossfit-wod will log a random workout of the day from https://crossfit.com/workout/ to your console

 ## Installation